dc-tec/nixos-config/README.md

 For secret management in a pure Nix way Nix SOPS is used.
 See [add new host](docs/add-new-host.md)

+### Darwin

+Currently using a Macbook Pro M3, that is configured using Home-Manager and Nix Darwin.
+This is a stand-alone module, in the future I should figure out how to make use of the shared modules in this repository.
+For now I'm using a configuration that is seperated from my NixOS config.

 ### WSL

-I want to be able to use my configuration when working on a Windows machine (i.e. my work laptop).
+I want to be able to use my configuration when working on a Windows machine.
 I make use of [NixOS-WSL](https://github.com/nix-community/NixOS-WSL).
 Because the main configuration uses impermanence and ZFS and this is ofcourse not supported in WSL I created options throughout the config to enable / disable impermanence.
 Also the graphical module is not loaded.
 See the [flake](flake.nix).

 ### References